mat-docs/RTA.Site/docs/devguide/tutorials/influx/index.md

 grpcui -plaintext localhost:2682
 ```

-This will check that the [Schema Mapping Service GRPC API](../../../services/rta-schemamappingsvc/grpc.md) is available.
+This will check that the [Schema Mapping Service gRPC API](../../../services/rta-schemamappingsvc/grpc.md) is available.

 ## Step 4: Run the Demo